asdeenner7ec/notes/README.md

 # 2024-01-03
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can be completed later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 By following these tips, you will be able to complete your programming tasks more effectively and efficiently.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear and concise solutions, avoiding unnecessary complexity.
+Write code that's easy to read, understand, and maintain, as time spent reading code often outweighs time spent writing it.
+Always remember that code is meant to be read by humans and executed by machines."

+This quote emphasizes the importance of keeping code simple and elegant, a principle that applies universally across all programming paradigms and languages.
+It encourages programmers to think deeply about their design choices and to value clarity over ostentatious or overly intricate implementations.